September 6, 2019

 - Work experience (indicators of consistent work history, works well with others, can do multiple tasks, work experience is challenging – 5%)

-- Honors and awards (academic awards, leadership awards, and other recognition from church, school, community, and volunteer activities – 5%)
+- Honors and awards (consideration of academic awards, leadership awards, and other recognition from church, school, community, and volunteer activities – 5%)

 - School activities (indicators that student is well-rounded and gets along with others, activities related to personal goals, indicators that student can handle and prioritize multiple demands, commitment to an area of interest, leadership roles in activities – 5%)